-The special Power2Drive exhibit shows the connection between electric vehicles and a sustainable and environmentally friendly energy supply.
+The special Power2Drive exhibit shows the connection between electric vehicles and a sustainable, environmentally-friendly energy supply.
 It is a meeting place for suppliers, manufacturers, distributors and start-ups in the emerging field of electric mobility and transportation.
-Our goal is to help companies develop and spread technologies and business in the field of traction batteries, charging infrastructure and electric vehicles, and to help promote a future marked by sustainable mobility.
+Our goal is to help companies develop and spread technologies and business in the field of vehicle batteries, charging infrastructure and electric vehicles, and in addition, to promote and expand a future marked by sustainable mobility.

 More and more vehicles are running on electricity, and not just passenger cars.
-Pleasure boats, ferries and yachts, as well as bicycles, light vehicles, special vehicles, trucks, buses and even the first airplanes and helicopters are also being electrified.
-These means of transportation are ideally suited to using electricity from renewable sources of energy, such as PV carports.
-On Level 2, exhibitors showcase a cross section of the wide range of e-mobility.
+Pleasure boats, ferries and yachts, as well as bicycles, light vehicles, trucks, buses and even the first airplanes and helicopters are being electrified.
+These means of transportation are ideally suited to using electricity from renewable sources of energy, such as PV carports

-There are now many different solutions on the market for optimizing the charging process, such as energy managers or intelligent charging stations (“wall boxes”).
-In addition, it can be a good idea to integrate a home energy storage system in order to use more of your own solar power, and not only for charging electric vehicles.
-Manufacturers have solar carports on offer to enhance the surface area of your own roof photovoltaic system – and thus increase the amount of electricity available for charging.
+There are now many different solutions on the market for optimizing the charging process, such as energy managers or intelligent charging stations.
+In addition, it can be a good idea to integrate a home energy storage system in order to use more of your own solar power for home use and charging electric vehicles.
+Solar carports expand beyond the solar energy you generate now by increasing the amount of electricity available for charging

 China is going to lead this shift, its sales accounting for almost 50% of the global EV market in 2025, dropping to 39% in 2030.
 Europe is going to come next at 14%, followed by the U.S. at 11%.